jperson1/jperson_site_build/README.md

+DEPRECATED: Left up for future reference (or not).
+Please instead check [HERE](https://github.com/jperson1/jperson1.github.io) for source code.

 # jperson_site_build
 Build version of the jperson_site repo.
-Still in early development!
-If you see issues, please let me know!

 ## About this site:
 Created on Node, React, and Tailwindcss